 An Introduction

-PHP is a server-side and interpreted language that has a high performance and power deliverable.
-There are over 50 million domains around the world that are based on PHP and that make it the first and the most popular web application language.
+PHP is a server-side and interpreted language, but it is also used as a general-purpose programming language.
+There are over 50 million domains around the world that are based on PHP, which makes it the first and most popular web application language.

 It is so easy to write a function or a class inside the web pages and then include each other on one page.
 The server will execute them in a few moments as one snippet without any problem.